CDPGuidesSupport

 Visual Customization Options

 You can configure styles directly in the application via the Design tab in your CMP configuration.
-The Design tab provides 6 customization options that cover most styling needs, including colors, button styles, and border radius.
+The Design tab covers core visual customization needs, including colors, button styles, and border radius.
 You can adjust these settings and use the Preview button to see how your changes will look before they go live.
-Important: Changes must be published to take effect—they are not applied immediately.
+Important: Changes must be published to take effect.
+They are not applied immediately.

 Advanced Customization with CSS Variables

-The Design tab covers most use cases with its 6 customization options.
-If you're not technical, you can stick to the Design tab and will most likely not need CSS variables.
+The Design tab covers most use cases.
+If you're not technical, you can typically configure everything you need without editing CSS.

 For technical users who require advanced customization beyond the options available in the Design tab, CSS variables and CSS classes are available.
-These provide many more customization options than the 6 options exposed in the Design tab interface.
 You can find a complete reference of available CSS variables in the CSS Variables Reference tab within the Design section of your CMP configuration.
 These are intended for engineering and design teams who need deeper control over the consent modal's appearance.

 Text & Content Customization